Cant (language)

 A cant is the jargon or language of a group, often employed to exclude or mislead people outside the group.
 It may also be called a cryptolect, argot, pseudo-language, anti-language or secret language.
-Each term differs slightly in meaning; their use is inconsistent.
+Each term differs slightly in meaning; their uses are inconsistent.

 Etymology

 There are two main schools of thought on the origin of the word cant: